rse-council/researchsoftware.org/2020-workshop.md

 You can read more about the workshop here: <https://researchsoftware.org/2018/04/23/int-rsel-workshop.html>.

-This year's two-plus-one-day event is a continuation of that collaboration.
+This year's three-half-days is a continuation of that collaboration.
 It features one half day of presentations, discussions, networking and knowledge exchange with leaders of established RSE initiatives, to learn from each other about strategies and options to set up an RSE association or group, as well as how to build communities, collaborate, lobby and drive progress in